mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 a client-side part.
 TangoJS specifies only the interface of the client-side part.
 How the client communicates with the server is an implementation detail and depends on used backend.
-TangoJS ships with a mTango connector, which interacts with mTango RESTful server using standard Fetch API available in browsers.

 **TangoJS Core.**
 This is a package that brings all the TANGO datatypes, structures,